-Bryce is Managing Director of Arena and joined Arena in May 2009.
+Bryce is Managing Director of the Group and joined in May 2009.

 Bryce has more than 20 years' experience in listed and unlisted property funds management as well as property investment, development, valuation and real estate agency.

 Bryce holds a Bachelor of Economics (Accounting), Bachelor of Business (Property) and Graduate Diploma of Applied Finance and Investment.